-Written Communication courses are designed so that students will be prepared to develop written texts of varying lengths and styles that communicate effectively and appropriately across a variety of settings.
+Written Communication in English courses are designed so that students will be prepared to develop written texts of varying lengths and styles that communicate effectively and appropriately across a variety of settings.

-Students will demonstrate mastery of the Written Communication general education core competency by being able to:
+Students will demonstrate mastery of the Written Communication in English general education core competency by being able to:

 Respond to Rhetorical Situations